badozor/pydudi/README.md

 # pydudi
-The objective of this module is to implemente Data analysis methods based on duality diagram in python and to developp and expand my skill in python.
+The objective of this module is to propose an implementation of data analysis methods based on duality diagram in python and to develop and expand my skill in python.

 # references